 During the call setup phase, while the originating Carrier network is waiting for the terminating Carrier network to answer the call, the originating line is either playing local ringback tone to the calling user, or is connected to a receive-only or bi-directional early-media session with the terminating Carrier network.
 For example, early media can be supplied by the terminating endpoint (e.g., custom ringback tone) while waiting for answer.

-SIP entities involved in session peering must use the following procedures to control whether the originating line applies local ringback tone or establishes an early media session while waiting for the call to be answered.
+SIP entities involved in session peering MUST use the following procedures to control whether the originating line applies local ringback tone or establishes an early media session while waiting for the call to be answered.

 1. The terminating Carrier network controls the application of local ringback tone at the originating line or the establishment of an early media session by sending the following provisional response to a call-initiating INVITE.